MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 > [!NOTE]
 > After a policy is assigned, they can take up to 48 hours to take effect.
 To get the policy to take effect sooner, accounts must be signed out and signed back in.

-The following enrollment and in-meeting transcription locales are supported in all countries and regions.
+The following in-meeting transcription locales are supported in all countries and regions.

 ### In-meeting transcription locales